Hi. I’m Wrdnrd. Or you can call me Chris — either’s fine.

 Growing up i was probably heavily influenced by being raised by grandparents who survived the Depression (repair and reuse it if you can), our borough’s recycling program (recycle it if you can’t reuse it), my parents’ involvement in various Scouting activities (pack in, pack out), and the general back-to-the-land atmosphere of the ’70s (if you can do it yourself, do so).
 I’m not going to say that the spouse and i are living the homestead lifestyle, but i do love to garden and grow my own food, and if i can make something from scratch i’ll try it at least once.
 Spouse and i both bake bread; i make yogurt, and he makes tofu; i love hand-churning butter; he cooks almost all of our food; i grow most of our herbs and, increasingly, many of our vegetables.
 A friend called it “symbiosis.”

-Professionally i write, edit, and design publications.
+Professionally i write, edit, and design print and digital publications.
 Avocationally i’ve always been a zinester at heart — typewriters! cut-and-paste! glue sticks!